alohamujeeb/alohamujeeb.github.io/docs/linux/protocols/quic.md

 ---
 ## 2. Feature 1 (QUIC for IP independence)
+-

-- TCP is built directly on top of the **IP layer** and adds mechanisms for reliability, such as acknowledgments and retransmissions.
+- TCP is built directly on top of the **IP layer** and adds mechanisms for reliability, such as acknowledgments and retransmissions- .

-QUIC is built on top of **UDP**, and it implements its own reliability mechanisms at the application layer.
+- QUIC is built on top of **UDP**, and it implements its own reliability mechanisms at the application layer.

 - Since **TCP is tightly bound to the IP address**, any change in IP (e.g., due to network switching) causes the connection to break.
 This requires a full re-establishment of the connection, leading to performance overhead and a non-seamless experience.